ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 ### Features
 #### Resize your LoadBalancer //TODO (sample on github)
 There is no proper way to 'resize' your loadbalancer yet (work in progress).
-The best alternative to change the flavor, is to recreate a new Kubernetes Service that will use the same public IP than the previous one.
+The best alternative to change the flavor of your load balancer is to recreate a new Kubernetes Service that will use the same public IP as an existing one.
-You can find the HowTo and example on our public Github: https://github.com/ovh/public-cloud-examples
+You can find the complete HowTo and examples on our public Github repository: https://github.com/ovh/public-cloud-examples

 - First, make sure that the existing service is using the `loadbalancer.openstack.org/keep-floatingip` annotation, if not the public floating IP will be released.
 (It can be added after the service creation).